KvanTTT/Articles/Genealogy-Tree-In-Git/English.md

 `--allow-empty`, and without messages with the flag `--allow-empty-message`.
 The author also needs to specify an email, but Git accepts an empty one - you just need to write `<>`.
-Unfortunately, Git does not respect the elderly: the lower bound of the date of the commit is January 1, 1970 - the earlier date will be incorrectly displayed.
+Unfortunately, Git does not respect the elderly: the lower bound of the date of the commit is January 1, 1970 (the "start" of Unix Time) - the earlier date will be incorrectly displayed.
 However, you can simply mention the real date in the description.
 Nevertheless, Git accepts dates in the future - look at my son Git.
 By the way, it is also possible to create single parents.

 #### Social graph